gtheilman/PharmacyFeud/README.md

-# Pharmacy Feud
+# Pharmacy Feud #

-An auditorium-based implementation of the game show.
+Yet another version of the Family Feud game show.

 I use this program as a "framing device" during lectures.
 If you watch Family Feud, you'll notice that there is actually very little time devoted to the game.
 Some have stated that each 1/2 hour show only has 3 minutes of actual gameplay.
 Similarly, I use the time between students giving answers to talk about the responses that have come up on the board and how they relate to the topic of the lecture.